fbpx

 Best Places for Winter Hiking in Texas

-With hiking trails ranging from the rocky terrain and steep slopes of national parks to the rugged canyons of Palo Duro, there’s no shortage of winter hiking spots in Texas catering to every preference and budget.
+Hiking trails in Texas range from the rocky terrain and steep slopes of national parks to the rugged canyons of Palo Duro.
+With such variety, there’s no shortage of winter hiking spots catering to every preference and budget.

 Big Bend National Park

 For a short scenic hike, try the Santa Elena Canyon Trail at Big Bend.
 This 4.8-mile out-and-back trail crosses Terlingua Creek and offers stunning views of the Rio Grande amidst lush vegetation and limestone cliffs.
-For those seeking a less strenuous hike, the 5-mile round trip of Lost Mine Trail is a moderate option with spectacular views of Casa Grande, Juniper Canyon, and Pine Canyon.
+For those seeking a less strenuous hike, the 5-mile round trip of Lost Mine Trail offers a moderate option.
+It provides spectacular views of Casa Grande, Juniper Canyon, and Pine Canyon.

 After a mile of the hike, there’s a steep climb through the forests leading to breathtaking vistas on the ridge.
 Big Bend Ranch State Park hiking trails are mostly primitive and have limited signage.
 Experienced hikers can explore off-trail, but using a map is highly recommended.